bmait101/lake-michigan-foodwebs/README.md

 **out**
 - Contains output created using script in the R folder
 - Because they are too large, estimate model objects from tRophicposion and brms are not uploaded.
 They can be downloaded [here](https://drive.google.com/drive/folders/1oCmnLMbQSnCN5oI8_hBjcKneRu_XxpSW?usp=sharing).
+  - the brm_mods_2015.RData file should be put into out/models/brms dir.
+  - the tp models must be unzipped and put into the out/models/tp dir.

 **img**